Americans fret over social media control of news: Survey

 The poll found more than 80 per cent of respondents believe social media sites treat some news organisations differently than others.

-The vast majority of those surveyed said greater exposure was given to news organisations that produce "attention-grabbing articles," those with a high number of social media followers or those whose coverage that has a certain political stance.
+The vast majority said greater exposure was given to news organisations that produce "attention-grabbing articles", those with a high number of social media followers or those whose coverage has a certain political stance.

-Roughly half of US adults said they often showed inaccurate or one-sided news, while 35 per cent said censorship of the news is a big problem on these sites.
+Roughly half of US adults said social media sites often showed inaccurate or one-sided news, while 35 per cent said censorship is a big problem on these sites.